SoopaKhell/upvote-bot/README.md

 # upvote-bot
-Upvote bot for commie hole server
+Upvote bot for commie hole server (Python 3)

 # Running
 Add your token to `config.json`